How to Cook Crab Claws

 Start by pouring about 2 inches of oil in a heavy bottom saucepan or use an electric fryer.

-Pour the Fish Fry, flour, and Tony’s into a large mixing bowl.
+Pour the corn flour, flour, and Tony’s into a large mixing bowl.
 Stir well.

 In a smaller mixing bowl, crack to egg and add milk and 1 tablespoon lemon or lime juice.
 Mix well.

 Put several crab claws in the egg wash to coat.

 Then, toss crab claws into the corn flour mixture and coat well.